How to legally take down a website: 5 expert-approved steps

 You can do so by following this step-by-step guide:

-Step 2: Collecting evidence
+Step 2: Collect evidence

 The next step, regardless of whether you can identify the scammer, is to collect evidence of the fraudulent activities performed by the scammer via the fake website.